What to do when you're

-New to Medicare
+New to Medicare.

 The initial Medicare enrollment period - turning age 65 is during the 7-month period that begins 3 months before the month you turn 65.
 Includes the month of your birthday turning 65.
 The 3 months after the month you turn 65.

+The Annual Enrollment Period- every year from October 15- December 7th.
 You can make changes in your Medicare Advantage (Part C) and your Prescription Drug Plan (Part D).

-Where to go.
+Where to go to apply?

 If you qualify Part A is no charge.
 The Medicare charge for Part B in 2021 is $148.50 per month.

-You won't get Medicare automatically unless you are taking Social Security at age 65.
-To start an online application for Medicare enrollment for Part B & Part A. Click below to go to the Social Security website for the online application.
+Or you may also apply and start an online application for Medicare enrollment for Part A and/or Part B. Click below to go to the Social Security website for the online application.
+SocialSecuritywebsite.

-Medicare Part A – is coverage that is referred to as the hospital insurance.
-Hospital deductible for each benefit period is $1,484 in 2021 for Original Medicare.
+Medicare Part A – is coverage for hospital insurance.
+The Hospital deductible for each benefit period is $1,484 in 2021 for Original Medicare.
 It covers inpatient hospital, hospice care, nursing facility are and some types of home healthcare.

 Medicare Part C - Medicare Advantage plans offered by private companies that have contracted with Medicare to provide individuals with all of their Medicare Part A and Part B benefits often times including dental and vision.
-Types of organizations that cover Medicare Advantage plans include (PPO) preferred provider organizations, (PFFS)private fee-for-service plans and (HMO)health maintenance organizations
+Types of organizations that cover Medicare Advantage plans include (PPO) preferred provider organizations, (PFFS)private fee-for-service plans and (HMO)health maintenance organizations.

+Medicare Part D – is a Prescription drug plan.
 Private insurance companies offering stand alone prescriptions plans with copays and deductibles.
 Some Medicare Advantage Plans have prescription drugs Part D coverage(MAPD).
 Medicare Supplement Plans do not have Part D included.
 You must get a separate stand alone Prescription drugs plan.